Be a part of Canada’s highest ranked professional road race and be entered for a chance to win a signed Bauke Mollema jersey!

-Thank you for your interest in the Tour of Alberta presented by ATB Financial.
+Thank you for your interest in volunteering for the ATB Tour of Alberta and the Velothon Edmonton.

 You are able to choose one or multiple volunteer roles and communities.
 Upon completing your volunteer registration, you will receive a confirmation of your volunteer role, community, date and shift time.
 A local community volunteer coordinator will also be in touch to confirm your position.

 We look forward to seeing you at the races and can’t thank you enough for all of your efforts.
-The Tour of Alberta greatly appreciates your time.
+The ATB Tour of Alberta and Velothon Edmonton greatly appreciates your time.

 What happens after my application has been submitted?